 The importance of being able to convene around a single set of shared objectives and purpose—what we often call the North Star—cannot be overstated.
 We’re all on a journey to the future, and organizations that take that journey as a motivated group with a shared purpose will travel faster and further than their peers.

 At SU, we help leaders and organizations learn to re-envision the future by anticipating, embracing, and capitalizing on exponential technologies.
-You can explore our DASH platform to see one of the ways we enable this capability.
-Moreover, we’re here to help you build 10x leadership, strategy, and innovation for future growth in your own organization.
+We’re here to help you build 10x leadership, strategy, and innovation for future growth in your own organization.
 Check out our SU solutions for enterprise organizations for more about our methodologies.
 You can also learn more about artificial intelligence in our Exponential Guide to Artificial Intelligence.